 Make sure you’re taking full advantage of every hour of your day.
 When you have a long call list, it’s easy to run out of time and miss some of your accounts.
 But you can ensure you’ve squeezed every possible call into each day with a little bit of planning.

 With Geoanalytics software, you can display time zone boundaries with color-coding.
 This means you can quickly understand what time zone your different accounts are located in, and plan calls accordingly.
-For example, if you have accounts throughout the US including one in California, one in Colorado, and two in Michigan, you can start with the later time zone and still be able to make calls after hours in your time zone to the accounts that are an hour or two ahead.
+For example, if you have accounts throughout the US including one in California, one in Colorado, and two in Michigan, you can start with the later time zone and still be able to make calls after hours in your time zone to the accounts that are an hour or two behind.

 Take things a step further with advanced analysis techniques that help you prioritize your calls.
 Geoanalytics software allows you to layer your contacts by type, accounts by company size, and opportunities by revenue to strategize your outbound calling efforts.
 If you just don’t have enough time to get through all your calls, at least you can ensure you’re getting to your biggest targets first.